OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

   5. Reliability

 The reliability metric captures how often the team achieves its reliability targets.

-Each group's label suggests a scenario where you might expect the performance level.
-For example, the "starting" cluster exhibits performance you'd expect from a team starting out with modest performance against each dimension.
-In the early stages of development, the team may be focused more on innovation than reliability.
+The labels given to groups suggest a scenario where you might expect the associated performance against the metrics.
+For example, the "starting" cluster exhibits what you might expect from a team in the early stages of product or feature development.
+This group has modest performance against each dimension.
+In the early stages, the team may be focused more on innovation than reliability.

-Here are the SDO performance clusters:
+Here are the SDO performance clusters, with low performance highlighted:

 | Cluster  | Lead time        | Deployment frequency       | Failure rate | MTTR           | Reliability   |
 |----------|------------------|----------------------------|--------------|----------------|---------------|